AndersSJensen96/Docker/kubernetes/README.md

         - confirm with `kubectl rollout status <deployment>`, `kubectl describe pods` (check image) or run a curl on the node if exposed
     - for rollback use `kubectl rollout undo <deployment>`
         - rollback to previous known state

+# Deployment yaml
+- kind deployment:
+    - metadata contains general data on the deployment for later identification

+- spec
+    - contains information about the pod
+        - replicas: number of replicas to make on initialization
+        - selector-matchLabels: label matching, so the replicaset knows which pods to manage
+            - matchlabel is key-value pair.
+            - should match temaplte labels

+- template
+    - Defines the template that the pods should be created by.
+    - Labels is for identifying pods that are the same deployments
+    - specs
+        - Contains information regarding the containers that should be started on deployment.